 - SSSL Conference Panels: the SSSL sponsors lively and provocative panels for meetings of leading literary conferences, including the Modern Language Association, South Central Modern Language Association, and the American Literature Association.

 - The Richard Beale Davis Award for distinguished lifetime service to southern letters.
-The SSSL makes this award every other year at its biannual conference.
+The SSSL makes this award every other year at its biennial conference.

 - The Louis D. Rubin, Jr. Prize for best article on southern literature published by a society member in a peer-reviewed journal.

-- Graduate Student Travel Awards: The SSSL awards five travel prizes to graduate students attending the biannual conference, one named in memory of Dorothy M. Scura, two named in memory of Noel Polk, and two named in honor of Peggy Whitman Prenshaw.
+- Graduate Student Travel Awards: The SSSL awards six travel prizes to graduate students attending the biennial conference, one named in memory of Dorothy M. Scura, two named in memory of Noel Polk, one named in honor of Trudier Harris, and two named in honor of Peggy Whitman Prenshaw.
 Winners are selected by the Program Committee from among graduate student submissions to the conference.
-The Scura, Polk, and Prenshaw Awards help to defray up to $500 of travel expenses for each winning student.
+The Scura, Harris, Polk, and Prenshaw Awards help to defray up to $500 of travel expenses for each winning student.

 - Publications: The SSSL sponsored the publication of The History of Southern Literature, edited by Louis D. Rubin, Jr., Blyden Jackson, Rayburn S. Moore, Lewis P. Simpson, and Thomas Daniel Young (Baton Rouge: Louisiana State University Press, 1985).